-As used for purposes for Designee registration, the term "Designee" refers to third-party (i.e., non-Approved Vendor) entities that have direct interaction on behalf of the Approved Vendor with end-use customers.
+As used for purposes for Designee registration, the term "Designee" refers to third-party (i.e., non-Approved Vendor) entities that have direct interaction with end-use customers on behalf of the Approved Vendor or another Designee.
 This includes installers, marketing firms, lead generators, and sales organizations.
 The Agency reserves the right to add additional categories as needed.
 Under Section 6.9.1 of the Revised Long-Term Plan, Designees must now also register with the Program.
+Approved Vendors that also operate as a Designee of another Approved Vendor must register as a Designee.
+Third-party entities that do not have interaction with end-use customers of the ABP are not required to register as a Designee.

 The purpose of this new Designee registration requirement is to increase Program transparency.
 Potential customers will be able to verify that an entity representing the Program is indeed a registered participant (and likewise be able to review if the entity is listed on the complaint or disciplinary databases).
-Approved Vendors and their Designees shall have 45 days of lead time for compliance once these requirements are implemented.
-Implementation of the Designee Registration functionality in the ABP portal is set tentatively for September 2020.
+The functionality to allow for Designee registration was released in the ABP Portal on October 26, 2020.
+Approved Vendors and their Designees have 45 calendar days from that date to comply with this requirement pursuant to Section 6.9.1 of the Revised Long-Term Plan; accordingly, all current Designees must register by December 10, 2020.